-Module Name Module Description ASCII In Add header information to a .asc file containing rows ASCII III and columns of ASCII data.
-Output data portion and/or header portion from .cnv file ASCII Out to an ASCII file (.asc for data, .hdr for header).
-ASCII Out Useful for exporting converted data for processing by other (non-Sea-Bird) software.
-Section Extract rows of data from .cnv file.
-Split Split data in .cnv file into upcast and downcast files.
-Strip Extract columns of data from .cnv file.
-Translate Convert data format in .cnv file from ASCII to binary, Translate or vice versa.
+Module Name Module Description ASCII In Add header information to a .asc file containing rows and columns of ASCII data.
+ASCII Out Output data portion and/or header portion from .cnv converted data file to an ASCII file (.asc for data, .hdr for header).
+Useful for exporting converted data for processing by other (non-Sea-Bird) software.
+Section Extract rows of data from .cnv converted data file.
+Split Split data in .cnv converted data file into upcast and downcast files.
+Strip Extract columns of data from .cnv converted data file.
+Translate Convert data format in .cnv converted data file from ASCII to binary, or vice versa.